But is starting your own firm the right move for you?

 You Are in a Small Town and Will Be One of the Only Attorneys in the Town

 My small law firm in Malibu is “moderately” successful because there are not a lot of other options for people who want a local lawyer.
 People literally walk in the door and call on the phone regularly with various types of work.
 Sometimes the people actually can afford to pay!

 However, the real “heavy hitters” in the town where I work are certainly likely to drive 45 minutes or so to an attorney in Los Angeles or West Los Angeles if they have serious legal issues and are interested in spending a lot of money.
 Nevertheless, I have a geographic advantage because people searching for law firms locally are likely to find our firm.

 The solo practitioner is thus likely to succeed if he or she opens a firm in an area that does not have many attorneys.
 Being one of the only attorneys in a town is sort of like being the only doctor in a town: People need to use someone and they will be likely to use you if you are one of the only options.
 I have received phone calls from attorneys who are working in remote towns around the country and are getting ready to retire and want me to find an attorney to help take over their practices.
 There is a lot of work out there when you get outside of major cities.

-Attorneys can be successful in their own practices if they are in small towns, or relocate back to a small town where they are from.
+Attorneys can be successful in their own practices if they are in small towns or relocate back to a small town they are from.
 You can definitely succeed if you do this.
-Larger cities, however, are extremely competitive and it is often more difficult for attorneys to succeed in solo practices in larger cities due to the competition from larger law firms and the number of law firms and others competing for their work.
+Larger cities, however, are extremely competitive, and it is often more difficult for attorneys to succeed in solo practices in them due to the competition from larger law firms and the number of law firms and others competing for their work.